 The transferring EI program will develop a transition plan with the family that reflects the activities necessary to facilitate a smooth transition to the receiving EI program.
 This may include the transmission of pertinent records (including, but not limited to, selected information related to eligibility, dates and hours of assessment used, evaluations, assessments, and IFSPs) in order to avoid duplication of evaluations or assessments and support the continuity of Early Intervention services.
 Parental consent for the disclosure of records must be obtained.
 The transferring program will document when the transition plan has been carried out or the reasons that the transition plan was not completed in the transition section of the IFSP prior to discharging the child from the program.

 The receiving EI program will convene an IFSP meeting as soon as possible, but within 45 days from referral, at a time and location mutually agreed upon with the family.
 Prior written notice of the IFSP meeting will be sent with sufficient time to allow participation of invited parties.
 If the family agrees, staff from the transferring EI program are encouraged to participate in the initial IFSP meeting with the receiving program either directly or via alternative methods (such as participating by teleconference, making pertinent records available, etc).
-An approved request for reimbursement from DPH is required in order for the transferring program’s staff to attend an IFSP meeting if the child has already been discharged from the transferring program.

 C. Transition Planning for Children Who Do Not Continue to Meet Eligibility Criteria

 Transition plans, with concurrence of the family, are developed when a child no longer meets the eligibility criteria set by the Department of Public Health as determined by the informed clinical opinion of a multidisciplinary team’s eligibility evaluation.
-The child and family will have up to 45 days from the date the parent(s) is/are provided with A copy of the Family Rights notice is provided and reviewed with along with the written evaluation narrative(s) an explanation of the parent’s right to dispute the eligibility determination by requesting a due process hearing or mediation or filing a formal administrative complaint.
+The child and family will have up to 45 days from the date the parent(s) is/are provided with prior written notice that the child is no longer eligible to develop and implement a transition plan.
+A copy of the Family Rights notice is provided and reviewed with parents along with the written evaluation narrative(s) and/or other documentation which forms the basis for the multidisciplinary team’s determination that the child is no longer eligible for EI services.
+Parents are provided with an explanation of the parent’s right to dispute the eligibility determination by requesting a due process hearing or mediation or filing a formal administrative complaint.

 The transition plan is guided by family interests and may include the identification of community options, parent training, informational resources, opportunities for parent networking, and/or early learning experiences.

-The IFSP transition plan is complete when the activities (steps) or services that the IFSP team determines are necessary to support the smooth transition of the child out of Early Intervention services to preschool services under Part B and/or other appropriate community services are documented on the appropriate of the IFSP.
+The IFSP transition plan is complete when the activities (steps) or services that the IFSP team determines are necessary to support the smooth transition of the child out of Early Intervention services to preschool services under Part B and/or other appropriate community services are documented on the appropriate sections of the IFSP.
 These steps include:

 Documentation of the discussions with and training of parents, as appropriate, regarding future placements and other matters related to the child's transition.